Open W-F 12-8; Sa 12-9; Su 12-7

-Updated December 2015.
-The Polish community of North Trenton is one the last remaining, strong European ethnic communities in town.
+(Covid Update Dec 2021 – in business – review updated December 2015) The Polish community of North Trenton is one the last remaining, strong European ethnic communities in town.
 Centered on the intersection of Olden and Brunswick Avenues, there’s a vibrant (if not fully thriving) Polish community that supports a number of fascinating establishments, especially Rozmaryn.

 Rozmaryn is the successor to a restaurant called Julian’s, purchased from the previous owner.
 The new owner, Joann, has changed the name to Rozmaryn (Polish for the herb, Rosemary), upgraded the interior, created a website, and generally spruced the place up, but it’s so similar, I’ve updated the Julian’s listing rather than scrapping it.
 Keep in mind that some of the older comments refer to Julian’s.

 This is the real deal.
 The owner, who usually waits on you, speaks English quite fluently, but most of the customers will be conversing in Polish.
 Clientèle seem to be a mixture of locals: families and factory workers.
 The latter use Rozmaryn as a place for home-cooking away from home.
 Many are here temporarily, sending dollars back to their families still living in Europe.